Setting up a record-keeping system

 Start by listing different types of documents you have for your business.
 Some common examples include:

-- Any tax forms or communication submitted to the IRS
+- Communication submitted to the IRS

 - Employee names, addresses, and contact information